BOBONA/Just-a-Sample/README.md

 - [GitHub Releases](https://github.com/BOBONA/Just-a-Sample/releases)

 ### Build from source
+This is intended for users familiar with JUCE.
+I hope to make this easier in the future.

 1. Clone the repository, including submodules.
 2. Download additional dependencies (see below).
 3. Open the Projucer and make sure all paths are correct.
 This includes the main project settings,